wkh237/react-native-fetch-blob/README.md

 # replace <branch_name> with any one of the branches
 npm install --save github:wkh237/react-native-fetch-blob-package#<branch_name>
 ```

+**Manually Link Native Modules**

+If automatically linking doesn't work for you, see instructions on [manually linking](https://github.com/joltup/react-native-fetch-blob/wiki/Manually-Link-Package#index).

 **Automatically Link Native Modules**

 For 0.29.2+ projects, simply link native packages via the following command (note: rnpm has been merged into react-native)